-- Select an entire instance for inclusion. - i IMPORTANT: If you are backing up data that was set up for use in a Virtual Client, select the SQL Server® Virtual Server, or the items contained within, for inclusion in the backup.
+- Select an entire instance for inclusion. - i IMPORTANT: If you are backing up data that was set up for use in a Virtual Client, select the SQL Server Virtual Server, or the items contained within, for inclusion in the backup.
 If you are using multiple SQL Server Virtual Servers in the same cluster, select the correct SQL Server Virtual Server whose data you want to back up.
-The instance name displayed on this page is the SQL Server Virtual Server Virtual Server that was established as the Virtual Client during installation.

-Check that you run the process using the Virtual Client and not from one of the nodes.
+The instance name displayed on this page is the SQL Server Virtual Server that was established as the Virtual Client during installation. - Check that you run the process using the Virtual Client and not from one of the nodes.
 If you open or expand one of the nodes and drill down through the hierarchy, you might see a dimmed SQL Server Instance identified as local.
-While the system might use this instance in maintaining log information, do not run any processes at this level.
+While the system might use this instance in maintaining log information, do not run any processes at this level. - Open an instance to display its individual databases, and select the databases to include in the backup. - For Windows-based environments, open an individual database to display its files and filegroups, and select the items to include in the backup.

-- Open an instance to display its individual databases, and select the databases to include in the backup. - Open an individual database to display its files and filegroups, and select the items to include in the backup. - i IMPORTANT: For the backup types Full File and Filegroup, Differential File and Filegroup, Partial Database, and Differential Partial Database, a read-only filegroup must be explicitly selected in the selection tree to include it in the backup.
+IMPORTANT: For the backup types Full File and Filegroup, Differential File and Filegroup, Partial Database, and Differential Partial Database, a read-only filegroup must be explicitly selected in the selection tree to include it in the backup.
 Though a green check mark appears against the read-only filegroups when you select the parent-level database, these filegroups are not backed up.
-When including a read-only filegroup in a backup, select the individual items instead of the parent-level database. - 5 Click Save, enter a name in the Create New Set dialog box, and click Save.
+When including a read-only filegroup in a backup, select the individual items instead of the parent-level database.